-Tech Against Terrorism is a project mandated by the United Nations Counter Terrorism Committee Executive Directorate (UN CTED) and implemented by the ICT4Peace Foundation.
+Tech Against Terrorism is a project launched and supported by the United Nations Counter Terrorism Committee Executive Directorate (UN CTED) and implemented by QuantSpark Foundation.
 Our mission is to help the global tech industry protect itself from terrorist exploitation.
 We emphasize that such measures should respect freedom of expression and human rights.
 Our focus is global and comprehensive.
 We support companies of all sizes from across the tech ecosystem including social media, storage, encryption, security, fintech, and eCommerce.
 Additionally, we work with civil society and academia to help build consensus around proportionate measures to the moderate terrorist exploitation of the internet.

 Tech Against Terrorism’s funding model is based on an equal share between companies and governments.
 This balance ensures that the project can maintain its neutral position.
 In 2017 the project was supported by the Government of Switzerland, the Republic of Korea, Facebook, Microsoft, Google, and Telefonica.

 Our belief is that content takedown is part of the solution, but not the whole solution.
 We support an industry-led holistic approach to content regulation.
 Tech companies have demonstrated innovation through self-regulation, employing new technological solutions while recognizing that human expertise is necessary to accurately assess context and nuance at scale.
 Other methods of moderating harmful content include redirection, down-prioritization, positive counter-narrative messaging, safe searches, and online community education.
 As a project, we also believe that there tends to be an overemphasis from governments on violent content compared to non-violent content, as the latter may be just as (if not more) influential in a person’s radicalization process.
 However, we acknowledge that it is more difficult to identify and moderate non-violent content, and our project aims to support companies to determine appropriate approaches to content regulation.